einav242/Ex0_intro2NewSpace/README.md

 required for the engines to land the spacecraft safely

 #### Steps to Run the Simulation:
-Clone this repository to your local machine.
+Clone this repository to your local machine.<br />
-Open the project in your preferred Java IDE. run Bereshit_101.java
+Open the project in your preferred Java IDE.<br />
+run Bereshit_101.java.<br />
 The simulation will print at each stage the data on the spacecraft, such as vertical speed, horizontal speed, angle, fuel, acceleration, and more.

 ### By: Einav Benito -207051707, Shani ichai 318994183